Parents ask us about fever more than any other topic, so here is what every parent needs to know:

 Here is what fever IS:

-· In many medical books, fever is a body temperature equal to or higher than 100.4 degrees Farenheit.
+- In many medical books, fever is a body temperature equal to or higher than 100.4 degrees Fahrenheit.

-· Many pediatricians, consider 101 degrees Farenheit or higher as the definition of fever once your child is over 2 months of age.
+- Many pediatricians consider 101 degrees Fahrenheit or higher as the definition of fever once your child is over 2 months of age.

 To understand fever, you need to understand how the immune system works.

 Your body encounters a germ, usually in the form of a virus or bacteria, that it perceives to be harmful.
 Your brain sends a message to your body to HEAT UP, that is, make a fever, to kill the germs.
-Your body will never let the fever get high enough to harm itself or to cause brain damage.
+Your body will not get hot enough to harm itself or to cause brain damage.
 Only if your child is experiencing Heat Stroke (locked in a hot car in July, for example), or if your child already a specific kind of brain damage or nervous system damage (rare) can your child get hot enough to cause death.